How more than 100 American soccer players abroad fared this weekend

 Premier League

-Newcastle United defender DeAndre Yedlin: played 90 minutes (own goal) in 2-1 defeat to Chelsea
+Newcastle United defender DeAndre Yedlin*: played 90 minutes (scored in 30th) in 2-1 defeat at Manchester City (first career Premier League goal)

-Fulham defender Tim Ream: not in the 18 (injured) for 4-2 victory over Burnley
+Fulham defender Tim Ream: not in the 18 (injured) for 2-2 draw at Brighton

-Fulham midfielder Luca de la Torre (age 20): not in the 18

-Huddersfield Town midfielder Danny Williams: not in the 18 (injured) for 0-0 draw with Cardiff City
+Huddersfield Town midfielder Danny Williams: in the 18 but did not play in 1-1 draw at Everton

-Manchester United defender-midfielder Matthew Olosunde (age 20): not in the 18 for U-23s’ 1-1 draw at Southampton

-Tottenham Hotspur goalkeeper Brandon Austin (age 19): not in the 18 for U-23s’ 1-1 draw with Brighton
+Tottenham Hotspur goalkeeper Brandon Austin (age 19): played 90 in U-23s’ 2-1 defeat at Arsenal

 Women’s Super League